 Cardinals History on This Date

-1960– The St. Louis Cardinals purchased Rocky Bridges from the Cleveland Indians.
+Cardinals purchased Rocky Bridges from the Cleveland Indians in 1960.

-1985– The St. Louis Cardinals signed Doug Bair as a free agent.
+Cardinals signed Doug Bair in 198 as a free agent.

 1986- The Detroit Tigers traded a player to be named later and Ken Hill to the St. Louis Cardinals for Mike Heath.
 The Detroit Tigers sent Mike Laga (September 2, 1986) to the St. Louis Cardinals to complete the trade.

-1998 At Pro Player Stadium, Cardinal first baseman Mark McGwire hits his 58th and 59th home runs of the season, surpassing Jimmie Foxx, who blasted 58 for the A’s in 1932 and Hank Greenberg, who also accomplish the feat six years later with the Tigers.
+At Pro Player Stadium in 1988, Cardinal first baseman Mark McGwire hits his 58th and 59th home runs of the season, surpassing Jimmie Foxx, who blasted 58 for the A’s in 1932 and Hank Greenberg, who also accomplish the feat six years later with the Tigers.
 The St. Louis slugger will finish the year with 70 homers, far surpassing the single season mark of 61, established in 1961 by Yankee right fielder Roger Maris.

 1998 Cardinals starter Kent Mercker hits a grand slam, en route to picking up the win in the Redbirds’ 14-4 rout of the Marlins at Dolphin Stadium.
 The fourth inning round-tripper off Jesus J Sanchez will be the only career homer the St. Louis southpaw will hit in his 18-year tenure in the major leagues.